Close Alert Banner

 • Shower or bathe to wash away loose ticks.

-• Perform a daily tick check.
+• Perform a full body tick check at least once a day.
 Pay special attention to your scalp, ankles, armpits, groin, navel, and behind your ears and knees.
 Do the same for others in your care and pets.

 • Talk to your vet about protecting your pets from ticks.